 Train types

-[edit]- EIP (Express Intercity Premium), EIC (ExpressInterCity), EC (EuroCity), and IC (Intercity) - express trains between metro areas, and to major tourist destinations.
-Reservations are usually required.
+- EIP (Express Intercity Premium), EIC (ExpressInterCity), EC (EuroCity), and IC (Intercity) - express trains between metro areas, and to major tourist destinations.
+Reservations are usually required and an absolute must for EIP trains.
 Power points for laptops are sometimes provided next to the seat.
 Company: PKP Intercity.

 - TLK (Twoje Linie Kolejowe) - discount trains, slower but cheaper than the above.
 Not many routes, but a very good alternative for budget travelers.
 Reservations are mandatory for 1st and 2nd class.
 It uses older carriages that are not always suited to high-speed travel.
 There are also several night trains connecting southern Poland with the north.
 Company: PKP Intercity.

-- IR (InterRegio) - cheaper than TLK and RegioExpress but most routes are supported by poor quality trains.
-Company: Przewozy Regionalne.
+- IR (InterRegio) - cheaper than TLK and RegioExpress but most routes are supported by worse-quality rolling stock.
+Run by Przewozy Regionalne.

 - REGIO/Osobowy - ordinary passenger train; usually slow, stops everywhere.
 You can also buy a weekend turystyczny ticket, or a week-long pass.
 Great if you are not in a hurry, but expect these to be very crowded at times.
 Company: Przewozy Regionalne; other.